nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Show help : `help`

-Shows a messgae explaining a list of available commands.
+Shows a message explaining a list of available commands.

 Format: `help [COMMAND]`
 * List all available commands.